 The D.C.
-Circuit's decision presents two important questions worthy of this Court's review.
+Circuit's decision presents two important questions on which this Court is likely to grant certiorari and reverse.

 First, whether the Director may designate a new execution date during the pendency of a stay is a question of first impression on which the panel clearly erred.
 Every interpretive signal, from the regulation's text to its structure and purpose, confirms that the Director must forbear scheduling an execution while a stay is pending.
 The D.C.
 Circuit's conclusion contradicts that regulation, the background principle it respects-that a court's stay of execution temporarily suspends the Government's authority to designate a new execution date-and this Court's precedent.
 See Sup.
 Ct.
 R. 10(c).